jacksleight/statamic-bard-texstyle/README.md

 * **ident (string)**
   A short identification string (one or two characters).
 This will appear in the button.
 * **class (string)**
-  The class name that will be applied to the element when rendered on the site.
+  The class name that will be applied for this style.
+Must be unique within the type.
 * **cp_css (string)**
   The CSS properties that will be added to the control panel for this style.